 White noise is the most widely used sleep sound in the world.
 On Spotify alone, white noise and ambient sleep content account for roughly three million hours of daily listening.
-The top five white noise videos on YouTube have collectively accumulated over 700 million views.
 Sound machines, phone apps, smart speakers — the infrastructure for sleeping with white noise is everywhere, and growing.
+But adoption and evidence aren't the same thing, and this article separates them.

 What Is White Noise, Exactly?